-A. Yes this will make the room a bit warmer on a sunny day, I would suggest that you have window blinds fitted that will protect your furniture and keep the room cooler or most energy efficient double glazing will protect you from the UV Heat in the summer as well as the cold in the winter.
+A. Yes this will make the room a bit warmer on a sunny day, we suggest that you have window blinds fitted that will protect your furniture and keep the room cooler, most energy efficient double glazing will protect you from the UV Heat in the summer as well as the cold in the winter.

-We will also offer you Glazing options to counter act the effects of heat through your windows for both incoming heat in the summer months and losinh heat in the winter months.
+We will also offer you Glazing options to counter act the effects of heat through your windows for both incoming heat in the summer months and losing heat in the winter months.

 Q. I am considering having double glazing fitted to my house I live near to a busy road that runs down the side of my property will this help to sound proof my property?

 A. Yes, by fitting double glazing to your property will certainly improve the sound proofing.
-I would suggest that you have double glazing sealed units with a gap of a minimum of 20 mm.
+We suggest that you have double glazing sealed units with a gap of a minimum of 20 mm.

-We will advise you on sound proofing accoustic glass which is very expensive, however tests have shown that by manufacturing the glass unit with two different thicknesses of glass ( ie 4mm and 6mm) is nearly as efficient as accoustic glass but at a fraction of the price.
+We will advise you on sound proofing acoustic glass options which can be expensive and sometimes unnecessary, tests have shown that by manufacturing the glass unit with two different thicknesses of glass (i.e. 4mm and 6mm) is nearly as efficient as acoustic glass but at a fraction of the price.
 When it comes to acoustic glass there are many different options available, contact us to discuss this further.

 Q. I am thinking of having double glazed sash windows installed in an old terraced property, which currently has sliding box sash windows.
 Having received three quotes, I have also received three views on whether the whole sash box should be removed or the new units simply fitted within the existing sash box, leaving the internal wood in place.
 One double glazing window company said.
 The whole box sash should be completely removed to ensure a good job, the second said there was no need as the wood was original and was in good condition, the third said it doesn't matter, but fitting within the sash box will be cheaper.
 Please could you tell me who’s right?

-A. When replacing box sash windows both methods can be used, some companies believe leaving the original 'box' in place and fitting the new double glazed sash windows within the existing box sash should be perfectly acceptable providing the timber is in good condition and without major timber rot showing plus it will have all the original moldings as finishes.
-Complete replacement is best if the old timber is rotten, If you would like more information on double glazed sash windows pop over this page with me to...double glazed sash windows
+A. When replacing box sash windows both methods can be used, some companies believe leaving the original 'box' in place and fitting the new double glazed sash windows within the existing box sash should be perfectly acceptable providing the timber is in good condition and without major timber rot showing.
+Plus it will have all the original mouldings as finishes.
+Complete replacement is best if the old timber is rotten, If you would like more information on double glazed sash windows contact us for free and friendly advice.

 Our surveyor on site will show you how we propose to install each individual job and also explain as to whether we think boxes should be removed , partially removed or completely removed depending on current condition of windows and box sashes.

-A. Yes there could be restrictions.
-As this looks like you could live in a conservation area or a listed building.
-My experience has found it is best to discuss this with the conservation officer or your local planning officer.
-To find out more please go to as the criteria may differ from one area to another.
-From the picture above I would imagine that uPVC double glazing would not be permitted but timber would planning permission for double glazing
+A. Yes there could be restrictions. if you live in a conservation area or a listed building.
+Our experience has found it is best to discuss this with the conservation officer or your local planning officer.
+To find out more please contact your local authority as the criteria may differ from one area to another.

-We have never found any council in scotland who will accept UPVC windows in a conservation area and in these instances the only optiuon we have is to install timber frames.
+We have never found any council in Scotland who will accept UPVC windows in a conservation area and in these instances the only option we have is to install timber frames.

 Q. We suffer from bad condensation; will double glazing help prevent this?

-While this condensation is annoying, it also indicates excessive humidity inside the room which should be reduced.
-We would suggest that the cause of high humidity is tackled first which could be as simple as additional ventilation e.g. extractor fans in the kitchen and bathrooms to remove excessive humidity.
+While this condensation can be annoying, it is perfectly normal, however indicates excessive humidity inside the room.
+To eliminate this you will need to reduce the relative humidity of the room, which could be as simple as additional ventilation e.g. extractor fans in the kitchen and bathrooms to remove excessive humidity.

 A higher specification of insulating glass such as Vista-Therm may also help this problem as it will always keep the inner pane of glass better protected therefore not as cold a surface internally.